,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-It identifies time, karma, and forgetfulness of the Supreme Lord as the threefold miseries of material life (tapa-traya), manifested as internal distress, interpersonal friction, and forces beyond human control.
+Tapa-traya refers to the threefold miseries of material life.
+The article explains them as internal distress, interpersonal or social friction, and forces beyond human control.